 The goal of this document is to share our findings regarding the event, specify the root cause analysis, outline actions to be taken to solve the downtime event, as well as preventive measures Ex Libris is taking to avoid similar cases in future.

-Service interruption was experienced by Ex Libris customers served by the Alma EU00 instance at the Amsterdam Data Center during the following hours:
+Service slowness was experienced by Ex Libris customers served by the Alma instances at the Amsterdam Data Center during the following hours:

-During the event the service was partially available for the environment.
+During the event, the service was unavailable for the environment

 Root Cause Analysis

 Ex Libris Engineers investigated this event to determine the root cause with the following results:

 Due to an issue was found in our LB software an unplanned service restart took place, once the LB came back online, some of the network configurations were missing from it, causing downtime to serval environments.

 As an immediate action Ex Libris network engineers failed-over to the other LB in the cluster in order to bring the environments back up.

 Ex Libris has taken the following action and preventive measures to avoid such an occurrence in future: